iifrp/iifrp.github.io/_rfc/RFC-5.md

 This document describes the first, and perhaps most important pieces of the task of classifying food: the designation and justification of the most top-level classifications.
 In keeping with the tradition set out by biologists from nearly 300 years ago, IIFRP has elected to leverage similar terminology to describe its hierarchical classification system.
 No doubt many will find issue with the specific categories, as many have throughout the research and development period, but let it be known that the system presented here is the result of years of effort.

-FOODSTUFFS come in a variety of shapes and sized, they are served in a variety of manners, and they are eaten with a variety of utensils.
+FOODSTUFFS come in a variety of shapes and sizes, they are served in a variety of manners, and they are eaten with a variety of utensils.
 Because of this, any classification system that leverages the size or shape, plating, or utensils associated with a food are doomed to fail.
-Instead a compositional or constitutive approach must instead be used to achieve success.
+Instead a compositional or constitutive approach must be used to achieve success.

 <span id="1.1">1.1.</span> Rationale and Scope

-The task of creating a generalizable taxonomy is no simple task, and there is no doubt that for such a thing to come about, years of work would be required to finalize definitions and harden rulesets in order to determine an ultimate classification system with as few rough edges as possible.
+The task of creating a generalizable taxonomy is not a simple one, and there is no doubt that for such a thing to come about, years of work would be required to finalize definitions and harden rulesets in order to determine an ultimate classification system with as few rough edges as possible.

 This document describes the first two layers of a proposed general taxonomy: domains and kingdoms.
 Other layers are still pending further research and debate.